mattray/spiceweasel/README.md

 ## -d/--delete ##

 The `delete` option will generate the knife commands to delete the infrastructure described in the manifest.
 This includes each cookbook, environment, role, data bag and node listed.
 Node deletion will specify individual nodes and their clients, and attempt to pass the list of nodes to the cloud provider for deletion, and finish with `knife node bulk delete`.
 If you are mixing individual nodes with cloud provider nodes it is possible that nodes may be missed from cloud provider deletion and you should double-check (ie. `knife ec2 server list`).

+*NOTE:* Rivermeadow modified the ec2 delete to pass `knife ec2 server delete -N node_name` instead of expecting the instance-id to be passed to the server delete name.

 ## -e/--execute ##